nedbat/coveragepy/doc/config.rst

 :ref:`API <api>`.

-Configuration files also make it easier to get coverage testing of spawned sub-processes.
+Configuration files also make it easier to get coverage testing of spawned subprocesses.
 See :ref:`subprocess` for more details.

 The default name for the configuration file is ``.coveragerc``, in the same directory coverage.py is being run in.
 Most of the settings in the